 If you are a researcher interested in raw data files for analysis, please contact our Director of Science at data@REEF.org.

-To collect data for the Volunteer Fish Survey Project, REEF volunteers use the Roving Diver Technique (RDT), a visual survey method specifically designed for volunteer data.
+Anyone, anywhere can participate in the Volunteer Fish Survey Project.
+REEF volunteers use the Roving Diver Technique (RDT), a visual survey method specifically designed for volunteer data (see below).
 The only materials needed are an underwater slate and pencil, a good reference book, and access to the internet to submit the data online.
 REEF has developed several survey materials that make things easy, including pre-formated underwater paper and waterproof ID guides.
 These supplies, as well as slates, pencils, and training courses are avilable through REEF's Online Store.

 During RDT surveys, divers and snorkelers swim freely throughout a site and record every observed fish species that can be positively identified.
 Species and approximate abundance scores are recorded on an underwater slate.
 The search for fishes begins as soon as the diver or snorkeler enters the water.
 The goal is to find as many species as possible, so divers are encouraged to look under ledges and up in the water column.
 Sea turtle species are also reported.
 More about the Sea Turtle Program.

 Each recorded species is assigned one of four abundance categories based on about how many were seen throughout the dive [Single (1); Few (2-10), Many (11-100), and Abundant (>100)].
 A few select invertebrate and algal species are simply marked as present.